 WIDE: Talent creating image series, with monitor visible in frame

-SCREEN: To be provided by Authors: Image series being moved
+SCREEN: To be provided by Authors: Image series being moved JoVE_SCREEN_61847_Step7.1.2ImageSeriesBeingMoved.avi

 Set the image series to 1024 x 884 pixels and select a pixel size corresponding to the highest resolution used in the image series.
 In the list of auto functions, check Auto Focus and Auto Stigmator [1].

-SCREEN: To be provided by Authors: Image series pixels being set, pixel size being selected, functions being checked
+SCREEN: To be provided by Authors: Image series pixels being set, pixel size being selected, functions being checked JoVE_SCREEN_61847_Step7.2.1ImageSeriesPixelsBeingSetFunctionsChecked.avi

 Select By Section in the acquisition sequence controls and confirm that the auto functions image is the first item in the list.
 Then click Run to start the image acquisition [1].

-SCREEN: To be provided by Authors: By section being selected
+SCREEN: To be provided by Authors: By section being selected JoVE_SCREEN_61847_Step7.3.1BySectionBeingSelected.avi New step 7.3.2: Acquisition sequence being listed in job cue, “Turn off beam when done” being selected JoVE_SCREEN_61847_Step7.3.2AcquisitionSequenceListedInJobQueue.avi

 Results